ezsystems/ezpersonalization-documentation/docs/definitions.md

 #### Submodels

 Submodels are prefiltered recommendations and contain parts of the main model.
-For example, only content about certain cities is included and not all content
+For example, only content about certain cities is included and not all content.

 #### User Data